Embedding Dimension Phenomena in Intersection Complete Codes: Conclusion

 One might also consider codes that describe more than two sunflowers whose petals are ``tangled" (i.e. incident) in some way.
 This would be a significantly more complicated problem, but perhaps of some interest.
 Another generalization would be to consider a notion of tangled flexible sunflowers.
 This would be even more challenging to investigate, but would perhaps be more relevant to applications in experimental data.

-\begin{question} In Section \ref{sec:pcode} we contextualized our results via a partial order on codes, denoted $\ParCode$.
+\begin{question} In Section \ref{sec:pcode} we contextualized our results via a partial order on codes, denoted by $\ParCode$.
 In this partial order, both $\odim$ and $\cdim$ are monotone functions.
 In \cite{morphisms} we showed that a code is intersection complete if and only if it lies below a simplicial complex in $\ParCode$.
 An interesting question is thus the following: do the simplicial complexes lying above an intersection complete code $\C$ in $\ParCode$ determine $\odim(\C)$?
 That is, among the simplicial complexes lying above $\C$ in $\ParCode$, does one have minimal embedding dimension equal to $\odim(\C)$? \end{question} A positive answer to the above question would reduce the problem of determining open embedding dimension for intersection complete codes to the problem of determining open embedding dimension for simplicial complexes, which is very closely tied to the well-studied problem of determining when a complex is $d$-representable, as described in \cite[Section 1.2]{tancer}.

-Note that the answer to this question cannot be positive when we replace $\odim$ with $\cdim$.
-Open and closed embedding dimension for simplicial complexes are always the same, but the code $\S_3$ already shows that closed dimension and open dimension are different for intersection complete codes.
-Thus the simplicial complexes lying over a code are not enough information to determine its closed embedding dimension.
+Note that the answer to Question \ref{q:simplicialabove} cannot be positive when we replace $\odim$ with $\cdim$.
+Open and closed embedding dimension for simplicial complexes are always the same (recall Theorem \ref{thm:complexes}), but the code $\S_3$ already shows that closed dimension and open dimension are different for intersection complete codes.
+In particular, $\cdim(\S_3) = 2$ while $\odim(\S_3) = 3$.
+Thus the simplicial complexes that $\S_3$ is a minor of do not determine its closed embedding dimension, at least not simply as the minimum of their closed embedding dimensions, which must be at least 3.

-In Section \ref{sec:SDelta}, we showed that $\odim(\S_\Delta)$ was equal to the number of facets in $\Delta$ by showing that any realization of $\S_\Delta$ gave rise to a realization of the code $\S_m$ described in Section \ref{sec:sunflowercodeversion}.
-Equivalently, we found a surjective morphism from $\S_\Delta$ to $\S_m$.
+In the proof of Theorem \ref{thm:SDelta} (see Section \ref{sec:SDelta}), we showed that $\odim(\S_\Delta)$ was equal to the number of facets in $\Delta$ by showing that any realization of $\S_\Delta$ gives rise to a realization of the code $\S_m$ described in Section \ref{sec:sunflowercodeversion}.
+Later, in Proposition \ref{prop:SDeltaSn}, we translated this argument to the context of minors, demonstrating a surjective morphism from $\S_\Delta$ to $\S_m$.
 This technique could be generalized to analyze arbitrary codes as follows.
-Given a code $\C$, look for the largest $m$ so that there is a surjective morphism $\C\to \S_m$.
+Given a code $\C$, look for the largest $m$ so that there is a surjective morphism $\C\to \S_m$ (i.e. the largest $m$ so that $\S_m$ is a minor of $\C$).
 This largest $m$ then provides a lower bound on the open embedding dimension of $\C$.